 In order to start filling that gap, we have collaborated with the ARN to test a specific emotional recognition strategy, in the hope of observing post-intervention reductions in aggressive behaviour, and improvements in social skills.
 Here, we focused on training individuals to better recognise emotional visual expressions and social clues, so they could perform in a more adaptive manner during social situations.

 For measuring purposes, we created both baseline and follow-up evaluations of those receiving the training in addition to their regular official programmes, as well as those former combatants who did not receive it.
 We identified that, in comparison with conventional intervention, this added training module helps us explain increased levels of emotional recognition – such as properly distinguishing emotions in human faces – and higher average ‘think twice’ responses before potential displays of aggressive behaviour.

 Despite the effectiveness of such social cognitive training strategies, the future direction of research lies on personalising the contents of the given training, based on the individuals’ own baseline profile.
 We believe that the absence of this approach might be preventing the implementation of more cost-effective strategies that could increase the effectiveness of the current reintegration program.

-In the near future, we envisage that such approach will not only strengthen subjects’ basic social skills, but also will prepare them for community-based activities aimed to restore perception of safety and social capital.
+In the near future, we envisage that such an approach will not only strengthen subjects’ basic social skills but also will prepare them for community-based activities aimed to restore the perception of safety and social capital.
 We predict that restoring trust within communities, and reducing intergroup polarisation, are key steps to change the current status quo of fear, intergroup avoidance, and prejudices.

 Ultimately, ex-combatants’ exposure to positive community-based experiences should lead to more tangible reintegration outcomes.